-(a) Solfeggio .- Miss BAILEY.
+(a) Solfeggio.-MISS BAILEY.

-Two half-hour periods per week, both semesters.
-Monday and Wednesday, 2:30 r.
-M. This work, or a satisfactory equivalent, is required of candidates for graduation in any department of the Conservatory.
+One hour per week, both semesters.
+This work, or a satisfactory equivalent, is required of candidates for graduation in any department of the Conservatory.

 The course is provided to meet the needs of all who are in any degree deficient in the fundamental principles of music, such as rhythm, intervals, scales, etc., or who are unable to read vocal or instrumental music readily at sight.
-It includes both cartraining and sight-singing.
+It includes both eartraining and sight-singing.
 The pupils are trained to write, in correct notation, musical phrases which are played or sung to them, beginning with the simplest phrase in the major mode, and progressing until difficult melodies in either major or minor can be notated with facility.
-The sight-singing course begins with the simplest intervals and rhythms, progressing by easy stages until it includes the most difficult passages to be found in modern vocal music.
+The sight-singing course begins with the simplest intervals and rhythms, progressing by easy stages until it includes the most difficult passages to be found in modern yocal music.